 You can build indexes on scoped REF columns using the CREATE INDEX command.
-Then, you can use the index to efficiently evaluate queries that dereference the scoped REFs.
+This allows you to use the index to efficiently evaluate queries that dereference the scoped REFs.
 Such queries are turned into joins implicitly.
 For certain types of queries, Oracle can use an index on the scoped REF column to evaluate the join efficiently.